BharathKumar-L/BILL-MANAGEMENT-SYSTEM/README.md

 ## Acknowledgments
 - Special thanks to Mrs.S.Vinothini for guidance and support.
-- Inspired by the need for efficient billing systems in my own shop
+- Inspired by the need for efficient billing system in my own shop